-- UAV pilots access to regulated airspace below or at 400 feet.
+- UAV pilots have access to regulated airspace below or at 400 feet

 More than 700 airports are LAANC participants.
 That number may not seem too big, particularly when you consider the thousands of airports in the United States.
 But LAANC is likely to be adopted by more airports in the future, especially with drones becoming more common by the day.
 If the airport near which you'd like to fly your drone has no LAANC affiliation, manually apply to the particular airport for authorization.

 Kindly note, flying a drone with proper authorization is no excuse or leeway to fly the drone without bounds.
 It's still critical to not interfere with the airport's normal operations or steer clear of the skies during busy hours.
 To learn more about uncontrolled airspace and the various flying restrictions in place, download the B4UFLY mobile app.

 Getting A LAANC

 LAANC can be applied for online.
 The application requests that come in are checked against several airspace information sources in multiple databases, including UAS Facility Maps, Airports and Airspace Classes, Special Use Airspace (SUA) data, Temporary Flight Restrictions, Notices to Airmen, etc. If these different databases do not raise a red flag, the authorization will usually come through within minutes.

 Once the approval has been received, the authorized drone pilots can fly their mini aircraft without prior notice.
 However, they may have to inform airport authorities before they launch their drones into the air in some instances.